Visit Pitcairn Island – Visa Requirements

 Visit Pitcairn Island – Weather

 Pitcairn Island is in the southern hemisphere about halfway between French Polynesia and Easter Island.
-That means the weather is warm year round, with slightly higher rainfall in the summer months from November to March.
+The weather in the Pitcairn Islands is the same the year round, so it doesn’t matter when you choose to visit.
+Temperatures are warm year all year, with slightly higher rainfall in the summer months from November to March.
 Temperatures then are from 77 – 95 F (25 – 35 C).
 In the winter months, temperatures average 60 – 75 F (16 – 24 C).

 Pitcairn Island – See the Sights

-Pitcairn Islands Tourism has a list of things to see and do on the island.
-They include the Christian’s Cave, Sailors Hide, diving the wreck of the Bounty, St Paul’s Pool, Adams’ grave and the Pitcairn Island Museum.
+Things to see and do on the Pitcairn Island include the Christian’s Cave, Sailors Hide, diving the wreck of the Bounty, St Paul’s Pool, Adams’ grave and the Pitcairn Island Museum.
 Read our blog about our Pitcairn Island Visit.

 Savor the Tastes of Pitcairn Island